Jaramillo Creek

-Jaramillo Creek is a 10 mile long stream in New Mexico with headwaters in the Jemez Mountains.
+Jaramillo Creek is a 10 mile long stream in the US state of New Mexico with headwaters in the Jemez Mountains.
 Jaramillo is a tributary of the East Fork Jemez which is then a tributary of the Jemez River, a tributary of the Rio Grande.
 The creek is located in a graben in the Pleistocene age Valles Caldera.
-The Jaramillo normal event (1.06-0.9 Mya) of the Matumaya Reversed Epoch was named for rocks selected and aged at the type locality near the creek.
+The Jaramillo normal event (1.06-0.9 Mya) of the Matuyama Reversed Epoch was named for rocks selected and aged at the type locality near the creek.